h-sarhan/42/real_shit/libft/notes.md

 21. Rewrite Makefile to conform to assignment specification *DONE*
 22. Check every pointer parameter if it is null (Seg fault on WSL still need to check on 42 macs)
 23. Check if atoi handles INT_MIN (IT DOES) *DONE*
-24. Check atoi and ft_substr
+24. RUN ALL TESTERS BEFORE SUBMITTING
+25. Check str_trim, ft_atoi, remove errno, change re rule to $(NAME) fclean